From Parlors to Polling Places: Women's Suffrage in Fort Collins#

 You can also check out this August 6, 2020 article by Erin Udell in the Fort Collins Coloradoan about some of Fort Collins' suffragists, HERE.

 The women's suffrage movement in the United States began in the Revolutionary era as women such as Abigail Adams advocated for women's right to vote in the new republic.
-In the 1800s, sustained efforts led by prominent activists such as Elizabeth Cady Stanton and Susan B. Anthony brought national attention to the cause.
-Key events such as the Seneca Falls convention in New York in 1848 galvanized the opinion of many American men and women to support women's suffrage.
-However, the work of these important activists through the first sixty years of the nineteenth century were still unsuccessful.
-For most of that century, Victorian-era principles dominated American culture, and dictated that politics and voting were the domains of men.
+In the 1800s, other prominent activists such as Elizabeth Cady Stanton and Susan B. Anthony led a sustained movement for the vote.
+This included well known events like the Seneca Falls convention in 1848.
+For most of that century, Victorian-era principles dominated American culture.
+These concepts dictated that politics and voting were the domains of men, while women were considered the homemakers, teachers, and caretakers of society.

 Want to learn more about the national suffrage movement?
 Check out the National Park Service website on women's suffrage by clicking below.